 - Edith’s big decision: the pro-life message of Downton

-What to Prepare for your Finale Party. bbey Cooks Entertain: Only $7.95
+What to Prepare for your Finale Party.
+Abbey Cooks Entertain to the Rescue

 Send S4 Downton out with a bang.
 With 220 traditional Downton era recipes with a modern twist, this is a great book to create some simple or complex dishes for your Mary or Anna.
-This 432 page ebook sells for $7.95.
-Book sales help offset my costs in food, equipment and time to keep bringing you new dishes each week.
+Book sales from this 400 page book help offset my costs in food, equipment and time to keep bringing you new dishes each week.
 While the book is available on Amazon, you can only get a signed copy here on my site.